AIAutomationSoftware DevelopmentMachine Learning

 The Architecture of Reliable AI Automation

 The teams shipping reliable AI automation aren't waiting for models to stop hallucinating — they're building systems that catch and contain errors before they cause damage.
-The key patterns:
+Five engineering patterns make the biggest difference.

 1. Structured Output with Schema Validation